 At the next door, Hendrik has a déjà vu.
 He sees himself enter the next room after this doorway and battle a bunch of ghouls who are guarding a valuable treasure.
 Bolstered by this vision, the company opens the door and finds themselves in a hallway with three doors.
 They check all of them for noises, and from behind one they do indeed hear ghouls fighting over what they assume to be their meal.
 But they also once again hear Gregor’s familiar insectoid chittering back from where they came.
 They have been followed after all!

 They decide Gregor needs to be dealt with, and attempt to surprise him by bashing open the door behind which they presume he is hiding.
 The massive bug has however anticipated their return and is at some distance from the doorway.
 It looks at them attentively, clicking its mandibles.
 Hendrik has no compassion for the thing, whips out his wand of lightning, and zaps the creature with a massive bolt.
 Somehow it survives, runs at the magic-user, and begins to chomp at him with its mandibles.
-Fernando bashes at it with his halberd, and Hendrik lets fly several magic missiles.
+Francesco bashes at it with his halberd, and Hendrik lets fly several magic missiles.
 It’s all too much for the bug to take, and it explodes in a mess of gore and chitin.

 The company scrape off Gregor’s remains, and return to the room with the ghouls.
 A simple plan is hatched.
-Fernando throws open the door while standing to its side, and Hendrik and Amaranth stand at the ready some distance from it.
+Francesco throws open the door while standing to its side, and Hendrik and Amaranth stand at the ready some distance from it.
 But before they can act, the ghouls are already upon them, clawing and biting and attempting to paralyze them.
 Miraculously, the company manages to withstand the onslaught.
 Hendrik kills a number of ghouls with a blast from his wand of cold.
-Fernando sweeps at the monsters with his halberd.
+Francesco sweeps at the monsters with his halberd.
 Amaranth successfully turns away the remaining undead.
 Hendrik lets fly a fireball at the ghouls cowering in the corner of their room, killing several more.
 And the whole thing is ended with that old standby: magic missile.

 The company searches the room, which appears to have been the abode of a gardener.
 Using Detect Magic they find a sack of remarkable turnips and a large bag of seed that is labeled “Miracle Formula”.